ryanzbone/clair-obscur-planner/README.md

 1. `index.html` - The main character planner application
 2. `picto-data.js` - Contains the Picto and Lumina data used by the planner
-3. `parse-data.js` - Node.js script to parse data from data.html and save it as JSON and JS
-4. `convert-data.sh` - Bash script to convert data.html to data.json (alternative method)
-5. `data.html` - Contains the raw Picto data from the game
-6. `USAGE.md` - Detailed usage guide for the character planner

 ## How to Use